THE AUTOCHROMES OF GEORGE HUBERT WILKINS

 For full details on the availability of edition numbers and sizes, please select the Enquire button and share the title of the print or prints that you are interested in.

-In addition to individual prints, Salto Ulbeek and Jan Chojecki have created a 48-page cahier containing each of the Quest images in their original state plus 21 of the restored images as single page plates.
-These are accompanied by text written by Jan Chojecki, grandson of John Quiller Rowett with extracts from the journal of George Hubert Wilkins.
+In addition to individual prints, Salto Ulbeek and Jan Chojecki (the grandson of John Quiller Rowett, who financed the Quest expedition) have created a 48-page cahier containing each of the Quest images in their original state plus 21 of the restored images as single page plates.
+These are accompanied by text written by Jan Chojecki, with extracts from the journal of George Hubert Wilkins.

 Print Sales